Linear Price Down 0.1% Over Last Week (LINA)

-Linear (LINA) traded 4.4% lower against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on April 29th.
-One Linear coin can now be bought for approximately $0.0078 or 0.00000012 BTC on exchanges.
-Linear has a total market capitalization of $78.12 million and $3.54 million worth of Linear was traded on exchanges in the last day.
-During the last seven days, Linear has traded 0.1% lower against the U.S. dollar.
+Linear (LINA) traded 4.9% higher against the dollar during the one day period ending at 9:00 AM Eastern on May 2nd.
+Linear has a market capitalization of $76.62 million and approximately $4.01 million worth of Linear was traded on exchanges in the last day.
+Over the last week, Linear has traded 0.1% lower against the dollar.
+One Linear coin can currently be purchased for $0.0077 or 0.00000013 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.